pietromandracci/gnuplot_manager/README.rst

 A plot can be exported to a file in various formats using the *plot_print()* function.
 The first argument passed must be the *_PlotWindow* instance of the plot you want to export, followed
-by: the terminal used to create the image, the filename and a string with additional options to pass to gnuplot.
+by: the terminal used to create the image, the filename and an optional string with additional options to pass to gnuplot.

 >>> myplot = gm.new_plot()
 >>> gm.plot_function(myplot, 'cos(x)')